-Tonari Gumi, the Japanese Community Volunteers Association held bilingual workshops and worked to build stronger community networks as a foundation to stopping elder abuse in the BC Japanese Canadian community.
+Tonari Gumi, the Japanese Community Volunteers Association held bilingual workshops and worked to build stronger community networks as a foundation for stopping elder abuse in the BC Japanese Canadian community.

 - Ensure the BC Japanese Canadian Community is educated about elder abuse by holding bilingual workshops, and building community networks to establish a long term solution to reduce elder abuse.

 - Train seniors, community leaders and caregivers to recognize and respond to elder abuse.

 - Create Japanese elder abuse information, in both hardcopy and virtual formats.